Friday, 13 February 2026

 Well, my take at least.

-After girl died, the children tried to resurrect her, but blood ritual only succeeded in summoning an unwanted demon (the lamb), creating a swirling shit storm.
+After girl died, the children tried to resurrect her with blood ritual, but only succeeded in summoning an unwanted demon (the lamb), creating a swirling shit storm.
 Creature represents dark arts and why everything reanimates.

 Verdict 8/10